-Progress Billing Form - After the Fund Authorization letter is received by the agency, a Local Programs Progress Billing form must be completed.
-Form is available for download on our website: www.wsdot.wa.gov/LocalPrograms/ ProgramMgmt/forms.htm.
+Progress Billing Form - After the Fund Authorization letter is received by the agency, a Local Programs Progress Billing form must be completed1.

 Note: State funds only projects must use the State Aid Progress Billing form.

 Funding Set Up - The amount of federal funding set up for a project is based on the local agency agreement.
-Column (7) should be compared with column (6) to ensure that the amounts requested are within the funding amount set up by the local agency agreement.
-Payments will not be made in excess of the amount in column (7).
-If the amount in column (6) exceeds the amount shown in column (7), a supplement to the local agency agreement must be submitted to reflect the revised cost before payment can be made.
+Column (8) should be compared with column (7) to ensure that the amounts requested are within the funding amount set up by the local agency agreement.
+Payments will not be made in excess of the amount in column (8).
+If the amount in column (7) exceeds the amount shown in column (8), a supplement to the local agency agreement must be submitted to reflect the revised cost before payment can be made.

-Exception: Following the final settlement and closure of the agreement, a final payment may be made in excess of the amount authorized per agreement in column (7) up to, but not to exceed the total project Fund Authorization Amount.
+Exception: Following the final settlement and closure of the agreement, a final payment may be made in excess of the amount authorized per agreement in column (8) up to, but not to exceed the total project Fund Authorization Amount.
 Consult your Region Local Programs Engineer for specific project information.

 Coding Instructions - The Local Programs Progress Billing is arranged in the same manner as the local agency agreement though not all lines from the local agency agreement are shown on the Local Programs Progress Billing.
 The lines for state services are not included because state costs are billed separately.
 Since the state services are not shown, the totals for PE, RW, and Construction shown on the Local Programs Progress Billing will not agree with those shown on the local agency agreement.
-The Local Programs Progress Billing totals (column 7) will reflect the total amount available to the local agency based on the local agency agreement.
+The Local Programs Progress Billing totals (column 8) will reflect the total amount available to the local agency based on the local agency agreement.